RP209 #5. WHAT WAS JESUS' EXCEPTION, "EXCEPT IT BE FOR FORNICATION"?

 (Galatians 5:14) "For all the law is fulfilled in one word, even in this, You shall love your neighbour as yourself."

 These are two quotations of one of God's commands in the Old Testament (Leviticus 19:18) which Jesus pointed people to several times (Matthew 5:43; 19:19; 22:39; Mark 12:31 etc.).
 In fact Jesus had a habit of answering people's challenges and questions by pointing them back to the Old Testament scriptures (Matthew 4:3-10; 15:1-9; 19:3-5; 19:16-19; 22:23-33 etc.).
 Even when John the Baptist sent his disciples to ask Jesus if he was the Messiah (Matthew 11:2-5), he sent them back with an answer from the scriptures (Isaiah 35:4-6; 61:1), which John would know.
 This is exactly what Jesus is doing here, he has been questioned concerning divorce, and he is pointing them back to God's commands concerning fornication in the Old Testament (Leviticus 18:6-22).
-The word "logos" is not used in the Sepuagint to translate the Hebrew word "davar" in the scripture that Jesus is quoting (Deuteronomy 24:1), but it should have been, because the most common use of "logos" in the Sepuagint is to translate "davar" (GAS p270 logoj).
+The word "logos" is not used in the Sepuagint to translate the Hebrew word "davar" in the scripture that Jesus is quoting (Deuteronomy 24:1), but it should have been, because the most common use of "logos" in the Sepuagint is to translate "davar" (GAS p270 λόγος).
 Some examples are:

 (Exodus 34:28) "the ten commandments."

-(Deuteronomy 10:4) "the ten commandments,".
+(Deuteronomy 10:4) "the ten commandments".

 Let me point out, that in doing these interpretations, we have only used the very common meanings of the words.
-So we cannot be accused of twisting the word meanings to favour our own interpretation.
+So we cannot be accused of twisting the word meanings to favor our own interpretation.
 This scripture, then, does appear to give a loophole whereby a man could legitimately divorce his wife and remarry.
 So we need to examine carefully what this exception clause means, because those who interpret this verse wrongly may either end up committing adultery themselves, or teaching others to do so, which is worse (Jeremiah 48:10; James 3:1).

 (1) We have several names for our first example, "The Genitive of Definition" (HPVN p43), "Definitive Genitive" (WP p109), "Explanatory" (SMB p102), and "Genitive of Apposition" (DBW p95; RAY p39).
 This refers to two nouns together, the second of which must take the genitive case, and further explains or defines the noun to which it refers, both nouns referring to the same thing.
 In English we could supply the words "namely", or "that is", to bring out the meaning.
 Look at some examples: